progund/cave-sprint-1/README.md

   }
 ```

-Now, Player is a "singelton" class.
+Now, Player is a "singleton" class.
 In order for e.g. the GUI to get hold of the player, the syntax is:

 ```Java
 Player player = Player.getInstance();